-- Begun construction on the River to Ridge Trail, a six-mile loop trail that will allow hikers, cyclists and others direct access to 90 miles of recreational carriage roads and trails at the Mohonk Preserve and the Minnewaska State Park Preserve.
+- Constructed the River to Ridge Trail, a six-mile loop trail that will allow hikers, cyclists and others direct access to 90 miles of recreational carriage roads and trails at the Mohonk Preserve and the Minnewaska State Park Preserve.

 - More than doubled the size of Minnewaska State Park Preserve.
 Over the past 30 years, by way of 121 transactions totaling $86 million, we have protected the dramatic cliffs and renowned carriage roads of Minnewaska for its devoted visitors.